ishimwegloriose/demo/sec.md

-this is my first merge
+this is my first merge banangeeeee it is soo good and interest to know if you really want to learn this plz join